perpetualintelligence/docs/docfx_project/articles/pi-cli/pricing.md

 Select a pricing plan that best suits your needs.
 Go to features for a detailed feature comparison based on a pricing plan.

 ## Community
 The community edition is free for educational, research, and non-commercial use.

-You must have a commercial license to use the service in a non-educational or production environment.
+> **Note:** You must have a commercial license to use the service in a non-educational or production environment.

-> NO redistributions are allowed.

 ## Micro
 The micro edition is a commercial license for solo users or micro-businesses with up to 50 employees.

-> NO redistributions are allowed.

 ## SMB
 The SMB edition is a commercial license for small and medium businesses with up to 500 employees.

-> Up to 500 redistributions are allowed

 ## Enterprise
 The enterprise edition is a commercial license for organizations and large businesses with more than 500 employees.

-> Up to 1000 redistributions are allowed.

 ## ISV
 The ISV (Independent Software Vendor) is a commercial enterprise license for scale and redistribution.
 It allows internal self-hosting, SaaS, or hosting on behalf of your customers and redistribution to a customer's on-premise or cloud infrastructure.
 ISV can redistribute the "pi-cli" framework as part of a standard or custom product.

-> Up to 10000 redistributions are allowed.

 ## ISV-U
 The ISV-U (Independent Software Vendor) is an unlimited commercial enterprise license for massive scale and redistribution.
 It allows internal self-hosting, SaaS, or hosting on behalf of your customers and redistribution to a customer's on-premise or cloud infrastructure.
 ISV can redistribute the "pi-cli" framework as part of a standard or custom product.

-> UNLIMITED redistributions are allowed.

 # Features